April 2

 This is one of VacMaster's best selling vacuum sealers, and it's a great machine.
 The reason we don't recommend it is the pump: it's got a rotary oil pump that requires periodic oil changes.

-If you're buying for home use, you probably don't need the robustness of a rotary oil pump; the dry-piston pump will do dozens of seals in a row before it requires a cool down--and no maintenance, except for the occasional changing of a gasket or heat seal tape.
+If you're buying for home use, you probably don't need the robustness of a rotary oil pump; the dry-piston pump will do dozens of seals in a row before it needs to cool down--with no maintenance, except for the occasional changing of a gasket or heat seal tape.

-If you do need the super heavy duty performance of a rotary oil pump, then the VP215 is a fabulous vacuum sealer.
-(But most users don't need it.)
+If you do need the heavy duty performance of a rotary oil pump, then the VP215 is a fabulous vacuum sealer.

 VP230